julesdaniel/donatefornetneutrality.com/README.md

 $ npm run generate
 ```

+## Environment Setup

+Copy `.env.example` to a new file called `.env` and replace current values with
+values for development, if desired.

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For a detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).